Dev-Git-Sateesh/first_git/README.md

 #
-# This is My First Git
+ This is My First Git

+i need to lear more on git